 The last thing you want is a distracted driver!
 You also don’t want your pet to annoy the driver or damage their vehicle in any way.

 It’s up to you, but we suggest tipping a bit extra when you bring your fur baby along for the ride.

 After all, Lyft doesn’t require drivers to allow pets.
 It’s something they do to be nice, and it does cause extra wear and tear on their vehicles, especially if you have a large dog.

 It’s also an extra risk for them to allow your pet, as they never know when someone’s pet might chew their seats, pee in the carrier, or otherwise make a mess or cause damage to their car.

 An extra tip is just a little “thank you” to show your appreciation.

 There you have it—our complete guide for taking a Lyft with your pet.
-We hope it has shown you that riding with a pet is entirely possible with just a bit of planning.
+We hope it has shown you that Lyft does allow dogs and riding with your pet is entirely possible with just a bit of planning.